When turbulence strikes, passengers make a common mistake that could be fatal.

-PILOT reveals the most common mistakes passengers make during turbulence – and it can cost them their lives.
+PILOT reveals the most common mistakes passengers make during turbulence – they could cost you your lives.

+It is important to ensure safety onboard, particularly when you are going through some turbulence.

-The man said: “Store all loose items in the front seat pocket.”
+He said, “Keep all of your loose objects in the front pocket.”

+He says that anything not properly tucked in could pose a danger.

-Flight expert said: “Anything that is loose could become a weapon and cause serious injuries.”
+A flight expert explained: “Anything loose is capable of becoming a missile that can cause severe injuries.”

-He continued: “You need to fasten your seatbelt when there is turbulence.

-The ideal situation is that you would have buckled up your seatbelt in advance of the event.
+The ideal situation is that you would have secured your seatbelt in the car before it began.

 He added that if the turbulence was more intense, it would be a good idea for you to place your drinks hot on the floor.